CenturyLinkCloud/PublicKB/Servers/using-msdn-license-in-the-centurylink-cloud.md

   "contentIsHTML": true
 }}}

-<p>Tier 3 provides SPLA licensing as a means of delivering cost-effective, utility computing.
+<p>CenturyLink Cloud provides SPLA licensing as a means of delivering cost-effective, utility computing.
 Customers may apply Microsoft or Red Hat enterprise licenses to their Virtual Machines and are billed the corresponding amount as long as the machine is in a live
   state.
 Customers who archive their servers do not pay for licensing until the Virtual Machine is placed back into production- archiving servers is a great way to manage costs while retaining operational agility.&nbsp;You may have seen <a href="https://t3n.zendesk.com/entries/23228148-Using-Your-Windows-Licenses-in-the-Tier-3-Cloud" target="_blank">this</a> article on using your Enterprise Agreement Licenses (as long as you have a valid Software Assurance policy) in the CenturyLink Cloud.</p>
-<p>Recently, Microsoft amended its MSDN (Microsoft Developer Network) package license terms to enable use of said licenses in either their Azure cloud or on third party clouds- such as Tier 3.</p>
+<p>Recently, Microsoft amended its MSDN (Microsoft Developer Network) package license terms to enable use of said licenses in either their Azure cloud or on third party clouds- such as CenturyLink Cloud.</p>
 <p>Please note that this right does not extend to either any server or desktop Operating System- they must, as with the EA "License Mobility" Program, be purchased through the cloud vendor.
 The following is an excerpt directly from Microsoft's announcement
   page for this program:</p>
 <p>"This cloud use right applies to all software included in the MSDN subscription except Windows client and Windows Server.
 Windows client (Windows 7, Windows 8, etc.) is only licensed to run on local devices.
 MSDN subscribers can run Windows Server on